hyperledger/toc/guidelines/project-best-practices.md

 ## Introduction

-This document provides a high level survey of best practices and suggestions for various aspects of management and maintenance of Hyperledger projects.
+This document provides a high level survey of best practices and suggestions for various aspects of management and maintenance of LF Decentralized Trust (LFDT) projects.
-In many cases links are provided to other resources at Hyperledger and beyond for more detailed information.
+In many cases links are provided to other resources at LFDT and beyond for more detailed information.

-The best practices generally apply to Hyperledger Graduated projects.
+The best practices generally apply to LFDT Graduated projects.
 Many of the best practices also apply to Incubation projects, especially Incubation projects that are on a path to become a Graduated project.

 The document will first provide a survey of existing guidelines and practices and then dive deeper into areas not covered elsewhere.